Learning from Viral Information: Introduction

-At a technical level, our paper applies mathematics techniques on stochastic approximation to an equilibrium model where agents respond optimally to the evolution of a stochastic process.
+Our paper applies these stochastic approximation tools to an equilibrium model where agents respond optimally to the evolution of a stochastic process.
 The same techniques have been used in economics to study dynamics under behavioral heuristics (e.g., \cite{benaim2003deterministic} in evolutionary game theory or \cite*{arieli2022aggregate} in naive social learning).
-Even for a fixed strategy, the system we study can often converge to multiple steady states and there is no closed-form expression for the probabililty of reaching a given steady state.
-Understanding outcomes under equilibrium sharing rules is even more complex.
-To make progress despite this complexity, we show that outcomes under a specific simple strategy (sharing stories that match a majority of one's observations) tell us about the equilibrium outcomes (which cannot be characterized directly).
-In particular, a misleading steady state exists when users choose equilibrium sharing strategies if and only if one exists when users follow this simple strategy.
+By contrast, applying these tools to a setting where agents use equilibrium strategies is more complex (see also \cite{iijima2025mean} in the evolutionary game theory setting).
+A key challenge is that there is no closed-form expression for the probabilities of reaching different steady states, even under a fixed strategy.
+We are nevertheless able to characterize the possible steady states under equilibrium behavior qualitatively.
+To do so, we show that outcomes under a specific simple strategy (namely, sharing signals that match the majority of one's observations) tell us about equilibrium outcomes (which cannot be characterized directly).
+In particular, a misleading steady state exists with positive probability when agents choose equilibrium sharing strategies if and only if one exists when agents follow this simple strategy.